September 22, 2025

 Our bodies naturally produce collagen, but production starts to decline in our mid-to-late twenties.
 This decrease contributes to common signs of ageing, like wrinkles and joint pain.

-Collagen supplements are typically derived from animal sources—like bovine (cow) hide or marine (fish) scales—and are hydrolysed.
-This means the large protein molecules are broken down into smaller peptides, making them easier for the body to absorb and use.
+Collagen supplements are typically derived from animal sources—like bovine (cow) hide or marine (fish) scales—and are hydrolysed (see our bovine collagen powder; and marine collagen powder).
+This means the large protein molecules are broken down into smaller peptides.
+Pure collagen is essentially a protein isolate; it does not contain fats or carbohydrates, which are often the culprits behind hidden calorie spikes.

 When considering weight gain, calories are a crucial part of the conversation.
 Any food or supplement containing calories has the potential to contribute to weight gain if it pushes your total daily energy intake above what your body burns.